Change doesn’t happen overnight.

 Precontemplation is the initial stage where you don’t recognize that you have a problem.
 Your world hasn’t caught on fire yet.
-Pornography hasn’t had a significant impact on your life yet.
+Porn Addiction Effect hasn’t had a significant impact on your life yet.
 You might feel some residual discomfort or experience a few consequences but it hasn’t gotten out of control.

 Maybe you’re making justifications for your actions.
 You truly believe you could stop if you wanted to.
 If your partner confronts you about your porn use, you’re convinced that they’re overreacting and making a big deal out of nothing.
 All of your buddies watch porn and jerk off, what’s wrong with you doing it, too?

 But the difference between you and your buddies is that your behavior is compulsive.
 You’re not simply watching porn, you’re using it as an unhealthy coping mechanism.
 Your porn use and compulsive behavior have been getting progressively worse over time.
 The problem is actively escalating but you still haven’t noticed that there’s an issue.